Token Efficiency Optimization

 9. Connections to Other Topics

-This connects deeply to the Transfer Learning theme of Day 46.
+This connects deeply to the Transfer Learning theme of ML System Design.

 - Transfer Learning (ML): Freezes the backbone to save compute.